 The Florence E Clarke Geranium Conservatory has changing displays of the cultivar collection.

-The Pelargonium House has changing displays of these popular cultivars.
+The Pelargonium House has colourful displays of these popular cultivars.
 Many are for sale in the Friends Nursery

 The geranium family